kb0099/cool_cats_daddy_o/README.md

 The application currently pulls down a random page of jokes.
 Then for each joke it uses the length of the joke text to determine an avatar.

 Your task will be to add new features to the app.
-Spend up to 6 hours adding features, getting as far down the list as you can.
+Select and implement at least **3** of the following features.
+You shouldn't spend more than **6 hours** on this challenge.
 When you are finished, submit a pull request against this repository.

 ## New Features to Add

 * Calculate and show word count on each joke.
 (Please write the word count function yourself instead of using a library.)
-* Add the ability to sort by word count.
+Add the ability to sort by word count.
 * Add a list of "profanity" filters that allow you to replace one word with another, e.g.
   * `Replace [ dog ] with [ puppy ]`
   * `Replace [ kitten ] with [ 🐈 ]`